The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 ii The question of security for costs

-These principles are subjected to an interesting practical analysis by the President of the CAT at paragraphs 79–109 in his recent judgment in the Trucks cartel case referred to above (see Section I).
+These principles are subjected to an interesting practical analysis by the President of the CAT at paragraphs 79–109 in his judgment in the Trucks cartel case referred to above.

 The year in review

-We have seen the Arkin cap weaken – certainly not a rule to be applied automatically and now likely to be limited to cases where a funder has provided finance for only a limited aspect of the case.22 Although, cynically, the Arkin cap could not have confidently been relied upon and so the practical effect of the decision is limited.
+The Arkin cap has been diminished, and it will no longer be applied automatically and is now likely to be limited to cases where a funder has provided finance for only a limited aspect of the case.25 In Ingenius, the Court of Appeal's decision confirms that cross-undertakings will rarely be granted.

-In the same vein, the CAT's encouraging commentary on the ALF Code in Trucks still stands, with the defendants being refused permission to appeal in that case.25
+In the same vein, the CAT's encouraging commentary on the ALF Code in Trucks still stands, with the defendants being refused permission to appeal in that case.27

 Conclusions and outlook

-The TPF market in England and Wales is ever expanding, with no shortage of well-resourced investors enticed by the increasingly convincing record of non-correlating high returns for those who are willing to play the longer game and risk the losses.
+The TPF market in England and Wales continues to expand and evolve, with no shortage of well-resourced investors enticed by the increasingly convincing record of non-correlating high returns for those who are willing to play the longer game and risk the losses, particularly within the backdrop of continual low interest rates.

-1 Simon Latham are investment managers at Augusta Ventures.
+1 Simon Latham and Glyn Rees are investment managers at Augusta Ventures.

 15 Re Hellas Telecommunications (Luxembourg) EWHC 3465 (Ch).